-Building generations of creators & patrons
+Building generations of creators and patrons

 Baby and Man relaxing in the snow